Melvin Edwards: 1965–1969: Rising recognition, move to New York, Smokehouse

 His work was included in the historical survey exhibition The Negro in American Art, organized by art historian James Porter at UCLA in 1966.
 Sam Gilliam was also included in the exhibition, and after Edwards saw Gilliam's work, the two became friends and colleagues.
 Edwards visited New York again in 1966 to search for housing and studio space in the city for his family to relocate.
 On this trip, he helped his friend Robert Grosvenor install a sculpture in the exhibition Primary Structures at the Jewish Museum, which introduced Edwards to a broader group of artists working in minimalism.
 Also in 1966, Edwards participated in the construction of the Peace Tower in Los Angeles, an abstract public sculpture and exhibition space designed to protest the Vietnam War; Edwards and di Suvero constructed the metal armature serving as the base.
 Art historian Kellie Jones described Edwards as "one of the city's most visible African-American artists" by 1967.

 Edwards moved to New York in January 1967, relocating with his wife and children.
 Johnson and Miyashiro, who had both themselves moved to the city from California, helped the family settle.
 He had been encouraged by other artists, Sugarman in particular, to move to New York in order to further his career and find more opportunities.
 He also made the decision to stop creating new sculptures for the Lynch Fragments series, choosing instead to focus on other, larger works.
-Edwards and Hamre decided to separate shortly after they moved to New York, and she returned to California with their daughters; they divorced soon afterwards.
+Edwards and Hamre decided to separate shortly after they moved to New York, and she returned to California with their daughters.
+The couple divorced soon afterwards.
 After moving to New York, Edwards secured a position teaching art at Orange County Community College in the Hudson Valley north of the city.

 He was soon introduced to the artist William T. Williams at a party for Sugarman after the artist Al Held recommended they connect; they quickly became close friends and colleagues.
 Around this period, Edwards also met the painter and writer Frank Bowling, another black abstract artist, who became a champion of Edwards's work in his criticism.
 In the summer of 1968, Edwards attended a residency at the Sabathani Community Center in Minneapolis, Minnesota, where he began to create large abstract geometric painted-metal sculptures; the Walker Art Center exhibited the works soon afterwards, one of the museum's first exhibitions of public sculpture.
 These painted sculptures used bright, primary colors, a theme he was inspired to explore by Sugarman's work.
 Edwards then traveled to Los Angeles, to install a large solo exhibition at the Barnsdall Art Center, before returning to New York to join Williams and his new initiative Smokehouse.